 Transportation.
-Examine the impacts and issues related to improved efficiency, utilization, expansion, and modernization of the existing system (highway, transit, rail, and other transportation modes).
-Assess the impacts of maintaining a state of good repair.
-Evaluate alternative fuel and hybrid vehicle technologies.
+Examine the impacts and issues related to improved efficiency, utilization, expansion, and modernization of the existing system (highway, transit, rail, and other transportation modes, including first- and last-mile means of access and gaps where needs are not met).
+Assess the impacts of maintaining a state of good repair, the associated costs and long-term shortfall in funding for such obligations.
+Evaluate alternative fuel and hybrid vehicle technologies, including cost efficient models for the mass transit system.
 Discuss the effect of increased electrification of the transportation system (single passenger vehicles, fleet vehicles, and public transit) on electricity demand and supply.
-Discuss the infrastructure required to charge vehicles.
-Explore the State's role in potential initiatives to encourage electric vehicles and the options for funding such efforts.
+Discuss the infrastructure required to charge vehicles and assess alternate sources of energy supply to meet demand (solar, wind, geothermal, and others to offset drain on electrical grid).
+Explore the State's role in potential initiatives to encourage electric vehicles (such as, conveniently located charging infrastructure at transit stations, parking lots and public garages using solar photovoltaic cells) and the options for funding such efforts, including public private partnerships (e.g., public sector provides land or facilities, private sector builds the energy infrastructure thereon and receives tax credits for the investment).
 Explore funding options for transportation-related energy efficiency and greenhouse gas reduction mechanisms.
-Identify cost-effective strategies, including technological and demand management, to reduce energy consumption, vehicle-miles-traveled, and increase transit, high-speed rail, and smart growth efforts in the transportation sector.
-Discuss continued integration and alignment of the State's transportation policy with the State's energy and economic development goals.
+Develop policies and practices for greening mass transit and using transit to green cities and communities, utilizing information such as "Greening Mass Transit & Metro regions: The Final Report of the Blue Ribbon Commission on Sustainability and the MTA" and the "2011 MTA Sustainability Report.
+Identify cost-effective strategies, including technological and demand management and how public agencies can work together in achieving this goal with a uniform policy, approach and effort, to reduce energy consumption, vehicle-miles-traveled, and increase transit, high-speed rail, and smart growth efforts in the transportation sector.
+Discuss continued integration and alignment of the State's transportation policy with the State's energy and economic development goals, including linking varied modes of transportation between land, sea and air (e.g., smart card similar to the Octopus or Oyster Card usable in airports, subways, commuter rails, bridges and tunnels, and on ferries and other waterborne means of transportation) to promote ease of ridership, connectivity, access and increased use of public mass transit systems.